teemu-ruokolainen/sense-disambiguator/README.md

-# Sense Disambiguator for Finnish
+# Word-Sense Disambiguator for Finnish

 A word-sense disambiguator for Finnish using the FinnWordNet synsets.